mermaidjs/mermaid-gitbook/README.md

 yarn install
 ```

-If you doesn't insatll `gitbook`, pls install it by your self. then execute:
+If you doesn't install `gitbook`, install it by your self. then execute:

 ```
 cd content && gitbook update